meilisearch/specifications/text/0118-search-api.md

 Only one cropped part from an attribute is returned.

-If no part is found when selecting a part to be cropped, the returned value in `_formatted` will start at the beginning of the attribute include a number of words equal to `cropLength`.
+If no part is found when selecting a part to be cropped, the returned value in `_formatted` will start at the beginning of the attribute and include a number of words equal to `cropLength`.

 ###### 3.1.13.1.2.
 Positioning Markers